 See our PDF Document here for more information

 Not saying this might be the only problem that can crop up, but is the

 most common one.
 Some have reported the main power supply capacitor has

-failed, but I have yet to see this with any of my test samples and
+failed, but I have yet to see this with any of my test sample and

 Loose SO-239 connectors are common on all Kenwood receivers and

 transceivers that use (what I call) the strange single "wavy mounting nut" .